krischik/SteemRubyTutorial/Documents/Part-6.md

       end
 ```

 Helper factory method to create a new Amount from an value and asset type.
-Used by the arithmetic operators.
-Made private as it's not needed outside the class.
+Used by the arithmetic operators amd made private as it's not needed outside the class.

 ```ruby
    private